klamping/vrt-email-course/day-2.md

 npm install webdriverio webdrivercss selenium-standalone
 ```

-This will install the needed tools to run out tests.
+This will install the needed tools to run your tests.
 They are:

 ## WebdriverIO